This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

-Exploring throws me into the backseat of how I typically operate, which is at full speed in the comfort of my designated zone.
+Exploring throws me into the backseat of how I typically operate, which is full speed in the comfort of my designated zone.
 Most things I have been doing habitually for years, choosing to do something new throws me into a very uncomfortable zone.
-Ah, the pains of growth.

 As an adult, I feel the urge to know and be good at everything.
 Spoiler Alert: I am not.
 This is the value of exploring something new.
-It quickly humbles me and makes me feel like a small yet frustrated child.
+It quickly humbles me and makes me feel like a small, frustrated child.

 I messed up a lot and tried to reframe that as “learning”.
 I forced myself to laugh at my mistakes.
 A lot.
 Growth mindset meet fixed mindset.